374 AW simulates deployment of personnel, cargo for BM26

 |0

-This work, 374 AW simulates deployment of personnel, cargo for BM26 [Image 4 of 4], by SSgt Manuel Zamora, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 374 AW simulates deployment of personnel, cargo for BM26 [Image 9 of 9], by SSgt James Kennedy, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.